yash04747/docs/docs/guides/advanced-wp-filesystem-proxy.md

 $redux = Redux::get_instance('OPT_NAME'); // TODO - Use your opt_name
 ```

-Now that you have the object, you can begin using the filesystem.
-It's pretty easy to do, you run the following call:
+Once the Redux object has been obtained, the filesystem is now available to use.
+It's easy to do.
+Run the following call:

 ```php
 $redux->filesystem->execute( 'action', PATH, $args );
 ```

-Below you will find a list of all possible calls, and the arguments associated with each.
+Below is a list of available commands and the arguments associated with each.

 ## Chmod / File Permissions
 By default the WP_FileSystem API uses default values for chmod (read/write permissions).
 These are in the form of the